fdevoymcauliffe/Selkie/README.md

 The user is advised to prepare their Metocean and Power Matrix or Power Curve input data in advance of creating their first project, following the instructions in section 3.3 and 7 in .

 # License
-Distributed under the GNU License.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE.txt for more information.